cljs/api/doc/cljs.js.md

 ---
 name: cljs.js
+see also:
 ---

 ## Summary

 compile/analyze ClojureScript code at runtime.

 ## Details